 Refrigerator Storage

-- Store creamy Philly cheesesteak pasta in an airtight container.
+- Store in an airtight container.

 Freezing Creamy Philly Cheesesteak Pasta

-- Use freezer-safe containers to store leftovers.
+- Use freezer-safe containers or bags.

 Reheating Creamy Philly Cheesesteak Pasta

-- Oven: Preheat oven to 350°F (175°C).
-Place pasta in an oven-safe dish, cover with foil, and heat for about 20 minutes.
+- Oven: Preheat to 350°F (175°C).
+Place in a baking dish, cover with foil, and heat for about 20 minutes until warmed through.

 Frequently Asked Questions